maciejmiklas/resistative-plant-monitor/README.md

 # Moisture - Software (*Hygrometer.cpp*)
 The method *hygro_sample(Moisture)* returns current moisture level and status: "no change", "small change" and "level increased".
+The method itself is being called on every loop, internally it executes only when it's needed, otherwise it returns "no change".

+Moisture measurement is being executed every 5 minutes(*MESURE_FREQ_MS*).
+Only during this time the moisture sensor is powered on.
+This is realized by transistor connected to D8.
+Before we start taking probes, D8 goes low and powers up sensor over transistor (PNP).
+But we are not taking measurements immediately after powering on - there is five second warm up period (*MOISTURE_WARM_UP_MS*).
+After the warm up id over, we are taking 10 probes (*PROC_PROBES*), each one every second (*MESURE_PROBE_WAIT_MS*).
+First after collecting all of 10 probes we calculate median and this is finally the measured value.

+The whole procedure takes several seconds and there are different wait periods between steps.
+The implementation is based on state machine pattern - method *hygro_sample(Moisture)* will get called from main loop every 100ms, it checks current state, returns immediately if further delay is required, or executes some logic, or just moves to next state.
+This means that we never block main loop when some delay is required - implementation relays on fact, that it will get called every 100ms and it uses this fact to calculate delay.

-*hygro_sample(Moisture)* is being called on every loop, internally it executes only every 100ms, otherwise it returns "no change".
-With each run (every 100ms) it probes moisture level, but it does not return it immediately, it stores it in internal array and returns "no change".
-First after collecting 30 probes, it finds the median and returns proper status.
-It's worth mentioning, that moisture change is being recognized with tolerance of 5% - just to avoid bouncing.
+It's worth mentioning, that moisture change is being recognized with tolerance of 5% (*MIN_TO_CHANGE*) - just to avoid bouncing.

 # LCD Display - Hardware
 LCD display is connected in a standard way, variable resistor R1 can be used to adjust brightness.